 3. Focus on Solutions

-Let’s face it, your audience has gathered in that swanky conference room to find solutions to its business problem.
+Let’s face it, your audience has gathered in that swanky conference room to find solutions to their business problem.
 Is your sales proposal solution-focused?

-While storytelling is important, what’s more significant is how can you solve the problems of your client.
+While storytelling is important, what’s even more so is how can you solve the problems of your customers.
 What is your ultimate value proposition?

-1. Don’t provide too many solutions to confuse your client.
-Point it down to the real problem, and elaborate on the solution confidently.
+- Don’t provide too many solutions to confuse your audience.
+Boil it down to the real problem, and elaborate on the solution confidently.

-3. Has your solution helped others too?
-Show your client your successful examples.
-Testimonials and social proof are great influencers.
+- Has your solution helped others too?
+Show your audience some examples of success.
+Testimonials are great influencers.

-Most probably, it is these guys who will likely raise the first objection/question How and why do I believe you?
+Most probably, your audience will raise the question: How & why do I believe you?

-To get past this bottleneck, you will have to include several testimonials in your slide deck.
-These testimonials should support your claims.
+To get past this bottleneck, you need to make sure to include several testimonials in your slide deck.
+These testimonials should support all your claims.

 Some of the best sales pitches aren’t made by the salesperson but by your customers.
-You should always encourage your customers to leave a review or feedback.
-After all, it is much easier for your client to trust someone who was once in their place and wasn’t disappointed in trusting you!
+You should always encourage your customers to leave a review or feedback for your products and services, and use these positive reviews in your sales pitches.

 5. Questions, please!